luisgasco/luisgasco-site/content/event/ai4labour2024/index.md

 ---
-title: "AI Meets HR: Transforming Talent Management with NLP"
+title: "[Keynote] - AI Meets HR: Transforming Talent Management with NLP"

 event: AI And Data Analysis Seminar - AI4LABOUR
 event_url: https://ai4labour.com/wp-content/uploads/2024/11/13_672c6f23d0d27.pdf

-location: Online
+location: "Madrid, Spain"

+abstract: |
-abstract: 'I had the privilege of delivering the keynote talk at the AI4Labour project seminar, part of the Horizon 2020 MSCA-RISE European Project, which focuses on "Reshaping Labour Force Participation with Artificial Intelligence."
-In my presentation, I outlined Avature's strategic approach to innovate in the Human Resources area through Machine Learning, highlighting the advancements we’ve made to address evolving workforce needs.
-I discussed how our ML innovations are designed to enhance talent acquisition, optimize workforce participation, and enable companies to meet dynamic labor market demands.'
+  I had the privilege of delivering the keynote talk at the AI4Labour project seminar, part of the Horizon 2020 MSCA-RISE European Project, which focuses on "Reshaping Labour Force Participation with Artificial Intelligence."
+In my presentation, I outlined Avature's strategic approach to innovate in the Human Resources area through Machine Learning, highlighting the advancements we've made to address evolving workforce needs.
+I discussed how our ML innovations are designed to enhance talent acquisition, optimize workforce participation, and enable companies to meet dynamic labor market demands.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.